juniorvigneault/grief.rush.millenium/README.md

 # Grief Project
-by Junior
+### by Junior

-This is a project about grief and gamification.
+This is a project about the future of grief and gamification.
 More to come SOON.